Clark D Potter and

 ii.
 Shannon Nicole Potter

-Creed married 2nd to Tracey Lynn Zease.
-Children of Creed and Tracey
+Creed Matthew Potter m.
+(2) Tracey Lynn Zease.
+Children of Creed Matthew Potter and Tracey Lynn Zease;

 i.
 Creed Douglas Potter